Figure 1: Integrative modelling of infection cycles.

 Recently, we have made significant contributions to developing and applying methods for integrative structural modelling.
 For example, we applied our methods to build a near-atomic model of one of the largest complexes in the cell – the human nuclear pore complex – based on data from electron tomography and cross-linking mass spectrometry.
 We will now apply the experience and methods of modelling molecular structures to modelling entire molecular processes and systems.

-Our group will be located in a brand-new infection biology institute, the Centre for Structural Systems Biology (CSSB), just next to EMBL Hamburg on the DESY campus.
-Our research is highly collaborative and will involve common projects with other EMBL and CSSB groups, CSSB partners, and external groups.
-We are just starting to build our research group and aim at assembling an interdisciplinary team of scientists who combine bioinformatics with wet-lab experimentation.
+Our lab is located in a brand-new infection biology institute, the Centre for Structural Systems Biology (CSSB), just next to EMBL Hamburg on the DESY campus.
+We are an interdisciplinary team of scientists who combine bioinformatics with wet-lab experimentation.
+Our research is highly collaborative and involves common projects with other EMBL and CSSB groups, CSSB partners, and external groups.

 - Development and application of methods for integrative modelling of infection cycles